-- > Regularly disinfect surfaces;

-- wash and dry hands,

-- > cough into elbow,

-- don't touch your face;

-- > stay home if you're sick,

-- > report flu-like symptoms.
+Regularly disinfect surfaces; wash and dry hands, cough into elbow, don't touch your face; stay home if you're sick, report flu-like symptoms.

-MTSCT has prepared guidelines for our coordinators, volunteers and contractors based on the government's and Ministry of Health's guidelines for what is permitted and recommended under the different Levels.
-Keep up to date https://covid19.govt.nz/
+MTSCT has also prepared the following guidelines for our coordinators, volunteers and contractors based on the government's and Ministry of Health's guidelines for what is permitted and recommended under the different Levels.
+You can view the detailed level information here: